stratomercata/stratomercata-website/source/_videos/are-corporate-chains-back.md

 And [Kieren]({{ '/people/kieren-james-lubin/' | relative_url }}), who are you?

 [[00:50]](https://www.youtube.com/watch?v=2BR6nodzzos&t=50s) **Kieren:**
 Kieren James-Lubin, CEO, once a coder, long time off.
 Code a little again.
-Vibecoding era has been great for making an occasional fix here and there.
+[Vibe coding](https://en.wikipedia.org/wiki/Vibe_coding) era has been great for making an occasional fix here and there.

 But soon we'll be back just doing commercial stuff.